 Instructions

-- Preheat the oven to 450ºF with rack in center.
+- Preheat the oven to 450ºF with a rack in the center.

 - Remove the giblets from the chicken then trim the excess fat from around the chicken cavity then rinse and thoroughly dry the chicken.
 (The drier the chicken, the crispier the skin.)
 Place the chicken in a roasting pan, baking dish or cast iron skillet.

-- Melt the butter with the garlic in a small saucepan over medium-low heat.
-Brush the melted garlic butter all over the chicken.
+- Transfer the garlic slices and rosemary into the cavity of the chicken then brush the melted butter all over the chicken.
 Season the chicken liberally all over (including inside the cavity) with salt and pepper.
-Place the two lemon halves and the sprigs of rosemary inside the cavity.
+Place the two lemon halves inside the cavity.

 - Tie the legs together with kitchen twine.
 (Keep it simple with a loop around each leg and knotted in the center.)